Should You Buy a Power Meter or Carbon Wheels? (With Examples)

 Most riders will become faster with a power meter, especially if you are willing to train and get the best out of yourself.

-Just keep in mind you won’t become faster overnight.
+A power meter will provide valuable data you can leverage to improve your training and make it more effective.
+Keep in mind that you won’t become faster overnight.
 So, a power meter pays off, especially in the long term.

+On the other hand, a carbon wheelset will make your bike faster instantly.
+They are the icing on top of the cake.
 Buying a carbon wheelset first and then a power meter makes sense if you care about how your bike looks and want to impress your cycling friends.

 Let me know which of these two you will buy in the comments.